cyotek/Cyotek.Windows.Forms.TabList/readme.md

 ## License

 The `TabList` control is licensed under the MIT License.
-See `tablist-license.txt` for the full text.
+See `LICENSE.txt` for the full text.

 ## Further Reading

-For more information, see the article [creating a multi-paged container control with design time support](http://cyotek.com/blog/creating-a-multi-paged-container-control-with-design-time-support) at cyotek.com.
+For more information, see the article [creating a multi-paged container control with design time support](https://www.cyotek.com/blog/creating-a-multi-paged-container-control-with-design-time-support) at cyotek.com.